seqan/seqan3-doc/README.md

 2. Run Doxygen to generate .xml files.
 3. Run make_source.py to generate .rst files from .xml files.
 4. Run Sphinx with Breathe exntension to generate .html files.
-5. The API documentation will be available at: https://seqan3-api.readthedocs.org

 * Github will send a signal to ReadTheDocs when the SeqAn3 repository has a update.
 Therefore, step 2-5 will be ran on ReadTheDocs automatically.
+The API documentation will be available at: https://seqan3-api.readthedocs.org

 # Contact
 Please feel free to contact to the author (seqan3-doc@jongkyu.kim) if you have a question.